ThingSet/thingset-device-library/README.md

 An example program is implemented in `src/main.cpp`, which provides a shell to access the data via ThingSet protocol if run on a computer.

+The sample can be compiled via PlatformIO:

+    pio run -e native-std

+Afterwards, run the binary with:

+    .pio/build/native-std/program

 Most important is the setup of the data node tree in `test/test_data.h`.

 Assuming the data is stored in a static array `data_nodes` as in the example, a ThingSet object is created by: